Tim Crawford tries to withdraw cash from an ATM in Las Vegas. He gets nothing, but his bank deducts $990 anyway. Is there a way to reverse it?

 As you can imagine, I feel pretty alone in my fight.
 If I did receive these funds, I would have just moved on.
 However, I certainly did not, which is why I have invested so much time and been so persistent.
 You are somewhat of a last resort and I would greatly appreciate any help I could get. — Tim Crawford, Waterloo, Iowa

 You sent me your correspondence between you and Bank of America, your bank.
-And it appears the bank initially sided with you, crediting you for the $990, and then sided with the company operating the ATM.
+And it appears the bank initially sided with you.
+It credited you for the $990, and then sided with the company operating the ATM.
 But it offered no details about why it changed its mind.

 I contacted both Bank of America and the company, Columbus Data Services.
 A Bank of America representative contacted me immediately and agreed to review your case.
 A day later, she called me back to explain the review process.

-When an ATM transaction is questioned, the company operating the automatic teller reviews its records, which includes video surveillance and an audit of the cash in the machine.
-If the review determines that you didn’t receive the cash or that somehow the money wasn’t dispensed — for example, if the bills stuck together — then the company will notify your bank, and the provisional credit becomes permanent.
+When an ATM transaction is questioned, the company operating the automatic teller reviews its records.
+It includes video surveillance and an audit of the cash in the machine.
+If the review determines that you didn’t receive the cash or that somehow the money wasn’t dispensed — for example, if the bills stuck together — then the company will notify your bank.
+The provisional credit becomes permanent.

 If, however, the video surveillance shows that you accepted the money or if the machine is $990 short, then the credit is reversed.
 And that’s exactly what the review showed, according to Bank of America.
 It says you got the money.
 (Here’s how to win a credit card dispute.)